Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 #import "../../theme.typ": *

-= The Art of Header Space Analysis <ch-abstraction>
+= Foundations of Abstraction <ch-abstraction>

 #reading-path(path: "essential") #h(0.5em) #reading-path(path: "beginner")

 In the Prologue, we established that we cannot test every possible input.
 We must reason about *sets* of inputs (abstract properties) rather than individual values.
-But how do we actually do this for network packets?
+But how do we actually do this?
-How do we ensure we don't "approximate away" the security holes we are trying to find?
+How do we ensure we don't "approximate away" the bugs we are trying to find?

-This chapter introduces the core mechanism of Abstract Interpretation applied to networks:
+This chapter introduces the core mechanism of Abstract Interpretation:
-*Header Space Analysis*.
+*Abstract Domains*.

 == The Geometric Analogy

 Imagine a complex 3D object, such as a cylinder, floating in space.
 Describing its exact position and shape requires precise coordinates for every point on its surface.
-This is like the *concrete state* of a packet: complex, detailed (payload, timing, fragmentation), and hard to manipulate.
+This is like the *concrete state* of a program: complex, detailed (all variable values, memory, heap), and hard to manipulate.

 Now, imagine shining a light on the object to cast a shadow on the wall.
 - From the top, the shadow is a *circle*.